TrevorStubbs/learning-journal/301/Reading/read-02.md

     - SHould be used when your script relies on assets to have been loaded.
 ### Getting element content
 - .html()
-    - will return the tags and the conent
+    - will return the tags and the content
 - .text()
     - will only return the inner text
 ### Updating Elements